-2 Is there any law prohibiting discrimination or harassment in employment?
-If so, what categories are regulated under the
+Is there any law prohibiting discrimination or harassment in employment?
+If so, what categories are regulated under the law?

-The Austrian Equal Treatment Act prohibits unequal treatment in connection with employment due to gender, age, racial or ethnic origin, religion or belief, or sexual orientation.
+The Austrian Equal Treatment Act prohibits any direct or indirect form of discrimination in connection with employment (and since 2011 also in connection with other legal relationships) due to gender, age, racial or ethnic origin, religion or belief, or sexual orientation.
 Discrimination based on these grounds is explicitly prohibited with respect to hiring, working conditions, compensation, fringe benefits, promotion, education and training, as well as termination.
 The Equal Treatment Act also prohibits sexual harassment by employers and third parties and regulates the consequences of such behaviour (including consequences upon failure of the employer to prevent sexual harassment by third parties).

-In addition, the Act on the Employment of Persons with Disabilities provides for regulations protecting persons with disabilities against discrimination.
+In addition, the Act on the Employment of Persons with Disabilities provides for regulations protecting persons with disabilities against discrimination, which apply to both private-sector and federal institutions.
+Apprentices, foreign employees and persons completing a trial period in an enterprise also enjoy protection under the Equal Treatment Act.

-What are the primary government agencies or other entities responsible for the enforcement of employment statutes and regulations?
+3 What are the primary government agencies or other entities responsible for the enforcement of employment statutes and regulations?

 The Labour Inspectorate is the largest authority for the monitoring of employment conditions in Austria.
 It consists of 19 regional inspectorates and one separate inspectorate for construction works, all under the authority of the Ministry of Labour, Social Affairs and Consumer Protection.
-The inspectorates monitor the protection of the health of employees, compliance with the provisions on working hours and rest periods, the employment of children and young people, and the protection of pregnant women and nursing mothers.
+The inspectorates monitor the protection of the health of employees, compliance with the provisions on working hours and rest periods, the employment of children and young people, the protection of pregnant women and nursing mothers, and control the enforcement of the Act on Foreign Workers.